 Drive time from Yachats to Florence: 34 minutes

-With a charming Old Town with candy-colored historic buildings and a slightly different vibe than other coastal cities, thanks to its location on the banks of the Siuslaw River, Florence is kind of like the Goldilocks of the Oregon Coast- it’s not too small, not too big, and has just the right amount of quaintness and salt water taffy.
+With a charming Old Town with candy-colored historic buildings and a slightly different vibe than other coastal cities, thanks to its location on the banks of the Siuslaw River, Florence is kind of like the Goldilocks of the Oregon Coast towns.
+It’s not too small, not too big, and has just the right amount of quaintness and salt water taffy.

 What to See and Do in Florence:

-- If you’re really jonesing to make some new marine creature friends, the Sea Lion Caves is one of the best places in the United States to spot these flippered cuties.
-In a protected cavern just north of Florence (allegedly, the largest sea cave in America!), a colony of around 200 sea lions take up residence here, where you’re free to watch, listen, and well, smell these delightful creatures.
+• If you’re really jonesing to make some new marine creature friends, the Sea Lion Caves is one of the best places in the United States to spot these flippered cuties.
+In a protected cavern just north of Florence (which is the self-proclaimed largest sea cave in America!), a colony of around 200 sea lions take up residence here, where you can watch, listen, and well, smell these delightful creatures.

 Where to Eat and Drink in Florence:

-- River Roasters serves up great coffee and has a patio with riverfront views.
-Don’t forget to grab one of their delicious pastries while you’re there!
+• River Roasters serves up great coffee and has a patio with riverfront views.
+Don’t forget to grab one of their delicious pastries while you’re there and keep your eyes peeled for harbor seals if you sit on the patio!

 Where to Stay in Florence: